sasdf/ctf/writeup/2018/HackOver/rev/flagmaker/README.md

 That Makefile code is not very readable, so I [reimplement](rev0.py) each function using python.
-And here's [better version](rev.py) after cleanup.
+And here's a [better version](rev.py) after cleanup.
-The code is actually simulating a turing machine.
-And use the content on the tape when it halt to calculate the flag.
-We also use `x` to represent `+` and `.` to represent `-` for better visualization effect.
+(Note: we use `x` to represent `+` and `.` to represent `-` for better visualization effect)

+The code is actually simulating a turing machine, and it use the content on the tape when it halt to calculate the flag.
 The state graph looks like:
 ```
               .-.